Clemtourte/group4_BD_mgt/README.md

   - Arbitrage opportunity detection across currencies
   - Price trend analysis and forecasting
   - Collection-based analytics
-- **Interactive Visualization**: Streamlit dashboard for real-time analysis
+- **Interactive Visualization**: Streamlit dashboard for real-time analysis and PowerBI dashboard for quick visualization
 - **Secure Environment**: Managed with pyenv and direnv for reproducibility

 ## Prerequisites